obsidianmd/obsidian-help/da/Avancerede emner/Brug af obsidian URI.md

 - `obsidian://search?vault=my%20vault&query=MOC`
 	This opens the vault `my vault`, opens the search pane, and performs a search for `MOC`.

+#### Action `new`

+Description: Creates a new note in the vault, optionally with some content.

+Possible parameters:

+- `vault` can be either the vault name, or the vault ID.
+Same as action `open`.
+- `name` the file name to be created.
+If this is specified, the file location will be chosen based on your "Default location for new notes" preferences.
+- `path` a vault absolute path, including the name.
+Only takes effect if `name` is not specified.
+- `content` (optional) the contents of the note.
+- `silent` (optional) set this if you don't want to open the new note.

+Examples:

+- `obsidian://new?vault=my%20vault&name=my%20note`
+	This opens the vault `my vault`, and creates a new note called `my note`.
+- `obsidian://new?vault=my%20vault&path=path%2Fto%2Fmy%20note`
+	This opens the vault `my vault`, and creates a new note at `path/to/my note`.

+#### Action `hook-get-address`

+Description: Endpoint for use with [Hook](https://hookproductivity.com/).
+Copies a markdown link of the current focused note to the clipboard, as an `obsidian://open` URL.
+Use: `obsidian://hook-get-address`

+Possible parameters:

+- `vault` (optional) can be either the vault name, or the vault ID.
+If not provided, the current or last focused vault will be used.

 ## Shorthand formats